 Ironically, people who lack appropriate light intake during the day also are more likely to develop depressive symptoms and have their sleep habits affected.11 Some of this can be improved with environmental changes to the lighting, but for some patients it may be tied to a specific condition.
 For instance, people with chronic light sensitivity due to migraine frequently choose the comfort of a dark room or dim lighting in order to fend off the physiological symptoms of attacks.
 Over time, this behavior can reduce their future tolerance for and increase their anxiousness toward light, and it can worsen social isolation as well.
 We discuss this in more detail below.

 In addition, light sensitivity and anxiety is tied to specific conditions.
 If you have migraine-related photophobia, chances are you have experienced a stressful situation where you were concerned light may be a trigger; or maybe you chose to avoid this type of scenario altogether to eliminate any risk.
 These are common stories from people with the headache disorder, and research validates their experiences.
-In fact, migraineurs with light sensitivity between attacks (known as ‘interictal’ photophobia) are more likely to develop feelings of depression, anxiety and stress.
+In fact, people with migraine who have light sensitivity between attacks (known as ‘interictal’ photophobia) are more likely to develop feelings of depression, anxiety and stress.
 One hypothesis for why this occurs is the result of the aforementioned social isolation or avoidance, which thus exacerbates these emotions.
 However, there may also be biological or genetic explanations as well.4-5

-Furthermore, if a patient with migraine has persistent or chronic sensitivity to light, there is a greater likelihood of manifesting other emotional symptoms, such as anxiety, which could range from mild to moderate.6 A more recent study identified the micro emotions a migraineur can immediately experience upon exposure to light: anger, hopelessness, fear and anxiety, to name a few.
+Furthermore, if a patient with migraine has persistent or chronic sensitivity to light, there is a greater likelihood of manifesting other emotional symptoms, such as anxiety, which could range from mild to moderate.6 A more recent study identified the micro emotions a person with migraine can immediately experience upon exposure to light: anger, hopelessness, fear and anxiety, to name a few.
 And we cannot overlook the fact that ANYBODY with migraine is already two to five times more likely to develop these psychiatric comorbidities with half of all patients experiencing some level of anxiousness.